redhat-nfvpe/python-tripleo-derive-params/post-deployment-validation/DPDK-Parameters/README.md

 ## User Inputs

-#### flavor:
+#### role_name:
-This input parameter specifies the flavor name associated to the role to
-identify the first baremetal node and helps to derive and gets deployed DPDK parameters.
+This input parameter specifies the role name to identify the first baremetal node and helps to derive and gets deployed DPDK parameters.

 #### num_phy_cores_per_numa_node_for_pmd:
 This input parameter specifies the required minimum number of cores for